Anemone Black & White

 Height:

-Autumn sown corms will be taller growing up to 50-60 cm, Spring started corms will still reach an impressive 45-55 cm.
+Autumn sown corms will be taller growing up to 55-65 cm (or even up to 75cm in my garden), Spring started corms will still reach an impressive 50-60 cm.
+First flowers are always shorter, the next flowers are then much taller.

 Cutting /Vase Life:

-Cut as soon as flowers open to fairly shallow water, deep warm water can make stems perish prematurely.
+Cut as soon as flowers open and place into a vase or bucket of fairly shallow water, deep warm water can make stems perish prematurely.